Leena Bhagwat

-Leena Bhagwat is a Marathi television, theatre, and film actress.
-She is known for playing the character of Sharayu in Honar Sun Me Hya Gharchi.
+Leena Bhagwat is an Indian actress in Marathi language television, theatre, and film.
+She is known for playing the character of Sharayu in Honar Soon Mi Hya Gharchi.
 She also participated in Fu Bai Fu as a contestant.
 As of now, she is playing the role of Suvarna Kanitkar in Thipkyanchi Rangoli.

 Personal life

 Bhagwat is married to Marathi play director Mangesh Kadam.

-Career

-Bhagwat currently appears in a Marathi serial, Thipkyanchi Rangoli, on star pravah.